How to Put Together an Action Plan

 My Plan for the Little Things Matter Blog

-When I create an action plan for new projects, the first step I take is to open Microsoft Word on my computer and go through a process of draining my brain.
+When I create an action plan for new projects, the first step I take is to open Microsoft Word on my computer and go through a process of “draining my brain.”
 I compose a list of everything I can think of that would go into achieving my goal.
-After a complete brain drain, I organize my list.
-After organizing it, I set priorities and assigned deadlines to the key elements.
+After a complete “brain drain,” I organize my list.
+After organizing it, I set priorities and assign deadlines to the key elements.

 When I contemplated launching this blog, my list included categories such as website, podcasts, potential profit centers, budget, business formation, social media, organization of my list of little things, marketing, etc.

-Then within each category I listed sub categories.
-For example, the social media category contained such things as: “Learn from and follow experts in the field; join Twitter; get an avatar; establish my Facebook fan page; complete my profile in LinkedIn and learn proper protocol in the social media sector.”
+Then within each category, I listed subcategories.
+For example, the social-media category contained such things as learning from and following experts in the field; joining Twitter; getting an avatar; establishing my Facebook fan page; completing my profile on LinkedIn; and learning proper protocol in the social-media sector.

 The end result is I launched my blog just as I had planned.

 Let me encourage you to take the concepts I have shared with you in this lesson and put together a prioritized daily action plan to achieve the goal that is most important to you.
 Once you have “drained your brain” and created your prioritized plan, identify five people who have been successful in your chosen endeavor.
 Ask them to review your plan and offer you feedback.

 People who have been successful are the very people who will be happy to help you.
 Don’t be afraid to ask or let your ego get in the way.
 Most successful people gain fulfillment by sharing their experiences with others.
 One of the smartest things you can do to achieve any goal is to learn from those who have already achieved the success you desire.